-The integration stage is like putting the last piece of a jigsaw puzzle in place.
+The integration stage can be likened to putting the last piece of a jigsaw puzzle in place.
 When we see the entire picture of our journey, we have a sense of accomplishment and feel complete.
-We then understand that all our preparation for wholeness occurred along the way.
+We then understand that all along the way we were being prepared for wholeness.

-Naturally, we want this unifying experience to last forever.
-We want to always feel integrated and whole, but this stage is not eternal in the sense that we do not arrive and stay there a lifetime.
-We will have integrating experiences throughout our life, and each time it will be as if another plant has bloomed in our garden or another room has been added to our house.

-Often roadblocks to feeling whole have roots in childhood.
+Naturally we want this unifying experience to last forever.
+We want to always feel integrated and whole, but this stage is not eternal in the sense that we arrive and stay there a lifetime.
+We will have integrating experiences such as this throughout our life, and each time it will be as if another plant has bloomed in our garden, or another room has been added to our house.
+Often roadblocks to feeling whole have roots in our childhood.
 This was true for Don, who had been involved in many high-powered renewal movements.
 He recorded this insight in his journal: